publiccodenet/jekyll-theme/README.md

 ### Rendering the title seperately

-You can render the title, which is often automatically extracted as the first `H1` in the document by setting the [Jekyll Titles from Headings](https://github.com/benbalter/jekyll-titles-from-headings) to strip the titles:
+You can render the title, which is often automatically extracted as the first `H1` in the document by setting the [Jekyll titles from headings](https://github.com/benbalter/jekyll-titles-from-headings) to strip the titles:

 ```yaml
 titles_from_headings: